-I frequently echo this final disclaimer at the start of my classes—the LSAT is a not a legal test per se, but rather a test of the kinds of reasoning skills that students will need to employ in law school.
-It is true that the law appears infrequently in Logical Reasoning questions generally.
-However, if you look narrowly at certain types of questions, it actually appears quite often.
+I frequently echo this final disclaimer at the start of my classes.
+The LSAT is not a legal test per se.
+Rather, it’s a test of the kinds of reasoning skills students will need to employ in law school.
+Indeed, the law appears infrequently in Logical Reasoning questions generally.
+However, if you look narrowly at specific types of questions, it actually appears quite often.

 Principle questions are one area of the LSAT that frequently mirror the law and its application.

-These questions present you with a principle (or principles), and direct you to apply that principle to a certain factual situation.
-The principles themselves can cover a wide range of topics, and usually take the form of abstract rules.
+These questions present you with a principle (or principles).
+You are then directed to apply that principle to a certain factual situation.
+The principles themselves can cover a wide range of topics.
+They usually take the form of abstract rules.

 Sometimes they are prescriptive, directing what a person “should” or “should not” do in certain situations.
-Other times they level judgment as to what is “morally wrong” or “morally good.”
+Other times they level judgment as to what is “morally wrong” or “morally good”.
 But this ethical and moralistic tone can shift to a distinct legal tone.
-Principles will often speak of “guilt,” “evidence”, and even “intent.”
-In this regard, they are often written like laws and, on occasion, even mirror actual laws.
+Principles will often speak of “guilt,” “evidence,” and even “intent”.
+They are often written like laws and, on occasion, even mirror actual laws.

 “…the law imputes to a person an intention corresponding to the reasonable meaning of his words and acts.
 If his words and acts, judged by a reasonable standard [emphasis added], manifest an intention to agree, it is immaterial what may be the real but unexpressed state of mind.”

-Not only is the Lucy case commonly taught during the first year of law school, for many students it is straight out of the first few weeks of law school.
-(I even referenced this case straight from my own Contracts textbook.
-Yes, I still have it.)
+The Lucy case is commonly taught during the first year of law school.
+For many students, it is straight out of the first few weeks of law school.
+I even referenced this case straight from my own Contracts textbook.
+Yes, I still have it.
 Lucy is famous for introducing an objective standard for determining whether a legitimate offer exists for a contract.

 But sure enough, the hook to the LSAT question cited above parallels the objective standard found in Lucy.
 It does not matter whether the person who made the offer is joking or not.
 It does not even necessarily matter whether the person to whom the offer was made believes it is a joke or not.
 What matters is whether a person in the shoes of the person to whom the offer was made would reasonably believe the offer was a joke.
-These are certainly subtle legal distinctions which pertain to the mindset of the parties to a contract; not exactly standard fare for the layperson.
+These are certainly subtle legal distinctions that pertain to the mindset of the parties to a contract.
+This isn’t exactly standard fare for the layperson.

 To see these distinctions, consider three slightly different hypothetical rules: